 You know how it goes: you go for a running streak, miss a day, next thing you know you’ve missed two weeks.
 To be fair, it was a pretty big move.
-Moving Smashrun HQ from NYC to Santiago, Chile in less than a month is not that easy.
+Moving Smashrun HQ from NYC to Santiago, Chile in less than a month was not that easy.
 It’s a miracle I didn’t stop running sooner.
 64 days in a row!
 Ugh.
 Now the bigger challenge is getting right back to it.

 “Running is the greatest metaphor for life because you get out of it what you put into it.” – O.W.